roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 Lydiyami City, a peaceful town formed of gathered by Lydia and Yuuyami survived human beings.

-"...I'll ask you open-heartedly, should I go to apologise?"
+"...I'll ask you with open heart, should I go to apologise?"
 "Yugg-chan thinks so."
 "Right."
 "That's why you was dreaming about it--."